LuvAminos

 Preclinical metabolic models

 Rodent studies have examined the metabolic pharmacology of each component.
-The Coskun et al. (2022) discovery study investigated GLP-3 (RT) in established rodent metabolic models, measuring body-composition and energy-metabolism endpoint panels in comparison with dual-agonist reference profiles, and characterized the contribution of GCGR receptor engagement to the phenotype observed in those models.
+The Coskun et al. (2022) discovery study investigated GLP-3 (RT) in established rodent metabolic models, measuring metabolic and energy-metabolism endpoint panels in comparison with dual-agonist reference profiles, and characterized the contribution of GCGR receptor engagement to the phenotype observed in those models.
 AMY (CG) analogs were evaluated in rodent metabolic models during the medicinal-chemistry optimization described by Kruse et al. (2021), with assays examining how sequence changes — proline substitutions, lipidation chain length — affected amyloid aggregation propensity and receptor engagement characteristics.
 Both peptides have been engineered for prolonged duration of action in animal studies, consistent with their albumin-binding lipidation strategies.

 Clinical and pharmacokinetic research